liwujun/Ninja-MVP/README.md

 3) shoot the other player to reduce her score.

 To make the game more visually fancy and fun, the game temporarily uses figures and scenes from [Naruto](http://en.wikipedia.org/wiki/Naruto), a Japanese ninja cartoon which is also the game authors' favorite.
 All images and sound effects are fetched from internet, which authors use for game demo ONLY and do not own any copyright for, and the game will never used for commercial publication with.

+It is implemented with Python 2.7, [Pygame](http://pygame.org/news.html) 1.9.1 and Leap Motion SDK, when you install these three things in computer and plug in the Leap Motion device, simply type command: python ninja_mvp.py<br>
+Enjoy~!

 Author:<br>
 Guang XIONG  gx239@nyu.edu<br>